simagix/keyhole/README.md

 - **Monitoring** mode to collcet stats (see above) from `mongod` periodically.
 Detail analytic results are displayed when the tool exists or can be viewed at a later time.
 - **Cluster Info** to display information of a cluster including stats to help determine physical memory size.
 - [**Seed data**](SEED.md) for demo and educational purposes as a trainer.
-- Display average ops time and query patterns by parsing logs
+- [Display average ops time](LOGINFO.md) and query patterns by parsing logs.

 ## Use Cases
 ### Write Throughputs Test